abassign/Photoscenary/README.md

 The program has other options:
---latll --lonll : latitude and longitude of lower left corner of the area --latur --lonur : latitude and longitude of upper right corner of the area --over : Forces overwriting of scenario files. with a numerical value greater than or equal to 1.
-This option allows you to build variable size photoscenaries of the tiles, for example it is possible to create a low resolution photo scene in a large area, for example 100 nm, but then make a photo scene around an airport with a high resolution 10 nm radius
+--latll --lonll : latitude and longitude of lower left corner of the area --latur --lonur : latitude and longitude of upper right corner of the area --over : Forces overwriting of scenery files. with a numerical value greater than or equal to 1.
+This option allows you to build variable size photosceneries of the tiles, for example it is possible to create a low resolution photo scene in a large area, for example 100 nm, but then make a photo scene around an airport with a high resolution 10 nm radius
 -d : with a numerical value greater than or equal to 1 the debug log is activate